- Most popular by deposits.

 How Does Betterment Work and How Do You Use It?

 Traditionally when you wanted to invest successfully, you would do two things.
-First would be a ton of research picking funds (or stocks if you’re hardcore) that diversify you enough so that you won’t lose your life savings on a bad day.
+First would be a ton of research picking funds or individual stocks if you’re hardcore.
+Then you would make sure to diversify enough so that you won’t lose your life savings on a bad day.

-You’ll also try to make sure it’s aggressive enough, so you grow your savings over time.
-Nobody wants to miss out on the boom cycle or get destroyed by the bust cycle.
+You’ll also try to make sure your growth is aggressive enough, so you grow your savings over time.
+Nobody wants to miss out on the boom or get destroyed by a crash.

 At its core, this is the problem Betterment attempts to solve.